AndresBo/bloglist-frontend/README.md

-- working on like button
- - created service 'like'
+# Bloglist App

+Save your favorite apps.
+Users can add, delete and like blogs.

+- working on delete button: delete confirm window should only show for user who created blogpost